grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 To vote for a link, click the triangle icon next to the name of the link.

 {{< /tutorials/step >}}
-{{< tutorials/step title="Log in to Grafana Cloud" >}}
+{{< tutorials/step title="Log in to Grafana" >}}

 Log in to your Grafana Cloud account.
-If you do not have an account, you can create a free forever account here.
+If you do not have an account, [you can create a free forever account here](https://grafana.com/products/cloud/).

 {{< /tutorials/step >}}
 {{< tutorials/step title="Add a metrics data source" >}}

-First, before adding a metrics data source, log in to your Grafana Cloud account.
-If you do not have an account, you can create a free-forever account here.

 Our sample application, Grafana News, exposes metrics that are stored in [Prometheus](https://prometheus.io/), a popular time series database (TSDB).

-To visualize these metrics from Prometheus, you first need to add Prometheus Data Source Plugin in Grafana.
+To visualize these metrics from Prometheus, you first need to add and configure the Prometheus Data Source Plugin in Grafana.

 1. In the side bar, hover your cursor over the  **Configuration** (gear) icon, and then click **Data Sources**.
 1. Click **Add data source**.